Katze liegt auf dem Boden und gÀhnt - Mundgeruch bei Katzen: Ursachen, Symptome und Behandlung

 • Periodontitis: A deep inflammation that can lead to tooth loss.

-2. Food residues and inadequate oral hygiene
+2. Leftover food and inadequate oral hygiene

 Solution: Regular dental care (more on this later).